takhtart/PCD/README.md

-# Project Name
+# Project Name: PCD - Partially Covered Detection

-Developer Names:
+Developer Names: Tarnveer Takhtar, Matthew Bradbury, Harman Bassi, Kyen So

 Date of project start:

-This project is ...
+This project purpose is for the partially covered detection of people through coloured point cloud data - towards creating smarter spacial awareness in robotics applications

 The folders and files for this project are as follows: